Royal Aberdeen Golf Club: History

 Aberdeen can be closely linked to the origins of golf, the earliest reference to a golf hole in Scotland was made in local Aberdeen records dating back to 1625.
 Royal Aberdeen Golf Club was initially set up as The Society of Golfers at Aberdeen in 1780 making it the sixth oldest golf club in the world.

 The club continued be known as The Society of Golfers at Aberdeen before forming The Aberdeen Golf Club in 1815.
 The club continued to play over The Queens Links area of Aberdeen where the original golf hole in 1625 was believed to have been.
 In 1976 play was expanded over the Kings Links area to the north of the Queens Links.
-Golf is still played to date on this land at the King's Links Golf Club.
+Golf is still played to date on this land at the King's Links Golf Course.

 The club moved to its present location at Ballgownie Links on the other side of the River Don estuary in 1888.
 The course gained its royal patronage from King Edward VII in 1903 and subsequently changed its name to Royal Aberdeen Golf Club.

 The course was originally designed by Archie Simpson and Robert Simpson but was later re-bunkered and lengthened to its current layout by James Braid.

 Since its expansion Royal Aberdeen has hosted many top golf tournaments both on an amateur and professional level including the Scottish Open, Senior British Open and the Walker Cup.

 Balgownie

 The course runs essentially out and back along the North Sea shore.
-The outward nine (which is acknowledged as one of the finest in links golf anywhere in the world) cuts its way through some wonderful dune formation.
+The outward nine (acknowledged as one of the finest in-links golf anywhere in the world), cuts its way through some dune formations.

 The inland nine returns south over the flatter plateau.
 A traditional old Scottish links, it is well-bunkered with undulating fairways.
-It has an excellent balance of holes, strong par 4's, tricky par 3's and two classic par 5's, with the 8th (signature hole) protected by nine bunkers.
-The ever-changing wind, tight-protected greens and a magnificent finish makes Balgownie a test for the very best.
-It was highly praised by participants in the 2005 Senior British Open.
+It has a balance of holes, strong par 4's, tricky par 3's and two classic par 5's, with the 8th (signature hole) protected by nine bunkers.
+The changing wind, tight-protected greens and finish makes Balgownie a test for the best.
+It was praised by participants in the 2005 Senior British Open.

 Quotes

-The eminent golf writer Sam McKinlay was moved to say "There are few courses in these islands with a better, more testing, more picturesque outward nine than Balgownie".
+The golf writer Sam McKinlay said "There are few courses in these islands with a better, more testing, more picturesque outward nine than Balgownie".

-And this from none other than Bernard Darwin "it represented a huge gap in my golfing education not to have played Balgownie until now, much more than a good golf course, a noble links!"
+Bernard Darwin remarked "it represented a huge gap in my golfing education not to have played Balgownie until now, much more than a good golf course, a noble links!"